 building: structural walls, roof, foundations, floors, electricity supply from

-If they did not contravene safety regs the residents retained their former
+maintain it.
+The residents - if they did not contravene safety regs - retained their former

 expensive for the City but also for the tenants of the Collective - its new

-status required conformity to various regs, few of which concerned the ‘casco’:
+status required conformity to various regulations, few of which concerned the ‘casco’:

 the ageing factory cabling (bandaged copper in steel tubes!) must be replaced and

-inspected; gas be fitted by contractors; fire regs satisfied with changes
+inspected; gas be fitted by contractors; fire regs to be satisfied with changes

 was due the squatters had begun to pay into their Collective the higher rent